cliphy/cliphy.github.io/index.markdown

 Research on “too much and too little water” for too many people in the climate system under change.

-The goal is to bridge atmosphere-hydrosphere-biosphere-cryosphere-solid earth boundaries ... and this will lead to a better understanding of the processes in the climate system and to improved seasonal, decadal, and more climate predictions and story lines.
+The objective of our research is to bridge the boundaries between the atmosphere, hydrosphere, biosphere, cryosphere, and solid earth.
+By doing so, we aim to gain a deeper understanding of the processes that shape the climate system and improve our predictions and to improve seasonal, decadal, and longer-term climate predictions and story lines.

 We develop alternative futures under different assumptions<sup>1)</sup>.
 But, we accept the following:
 The key here is a simple matter: in such a complex issue we cannot have certainty, and we don’t claim it (S. Weart, AIP, 2006).